-1 SECTION 1.
+1 2 PROPOSED REVISIONS OF THE UNIFORM ARBITRATION ACT 3 SECTION 1.
 DEFINITIONS.
-In this [Act]: 2 (1) "Arbitration organization" means a neutral association, agency, 3 board, commission, or other entity that initiates, sponsors, or administers arbitration 4 proceedings or is involved in the appointment of arbitrators.
-5 (2) "Arbitrator" means an individual appointed to render an award in a 6 controversy between persons who are parties to an agreement to arbitrate.
-7 (3) "Authenticate" means i) to sign, or ii) to execute or adopt a symbol, 8 or encrypt or similarly process a record in whole or in part, with present intent to identify 9 the authenticating person or to adopt or accept a record or term.
-10 (4) "Court" means [a court of competent jurisdiction] in this State.
-11 (5) "Knowledge" means actual knowledge.
-12 (6) "Person" means an individual, corporation, business trust, estate, trust, 13 partnership, limited liability company, association, joint venture, government; 14 governmental subdivision, agency, or instrumentality; public corporation; or any other 15 legal or commercial entity.
-16 (7) "Record" means information that is inscribed on a tangible medium or 17 that is stored in an electronic or other medium and is retrievable in perceivable form.
-18 Reporter's Notes: 19 1.
-The term "arbitration organization" is similar to the one used in section 74 of 20 21 the 1996 English Arbitration Act and describes well the functions of agencies such as the American Arbitration Association, the Center for Public Resources, JAMS, the National 22 Arbitration Forum, NASD Regulation, Inc., the American Stock Exchange, the New York 23 Stock Exchange, and the International Chamber of Commerce.
-The arbitration institutions under their specific administrative rules oversee and administer all aspects of the arbitration process.
+In this [Act]: 4 (1) "Arbitration organization" means a neutral association, agency, board, 5 commission, or other entity that initiates, sponsors, or administers arbitration 6 proceedings or is involved in the appointment of arbitrators.
+7 (2) "Arbitrator" means an individual appointed to render an award in a 8 controversy between persons who are parties to an agreement to arbitrate.
+9 (3) "Authenticate" means: 10 (A) to sign; or 11 (B) to execute or adopt a symbol, or encrypt or similarly process a 12 record in whole or in part, with present intent to identify the authenticating person 13 or to adopt or accept a record or term.
+14 (4) "Court" means [a court of competent jurisdiction in this State].
+15 (5) "Knowledge" means actual knowledge.
+16 (6) "Person" means an individual, corporation, business trust, estate, trust, 17 partnership, limited liability company, association, joint venture, government; 18 governmental subdivision, agency, or instrumentality; public corporation; or any 19 other legal or commercial entity.
+20 (7) "Record" means information that is inscribed on a tangible medium or 21 that is stored in an electronic or other medium and is retrievable in perceivable form.
+22 Reporter's Notes

+1. The term "arbitration organization" is similar to the one used in section 74 of the 1996 English Arbitration Act and describes well the functions of agencies such as the American Arbitration Association (AAA), the Center for Public Resources, JAMS, the National Arbitration Forum, NASD Regulation, Inc., the American Stock Exchange, the New York Stock Exchange, and the International Chamber of Commerce.
+The arbitration organizations under their specific administrative rules oversee and administer all aspects of the arbitration process.
 The important hallmarks of such agencies are that they are neutral and unbiased.
 See, e.g., Engalla v.
 Permanente Medical Group, Inc., 15 Cal.4th 951, 938 P.2d 903, 64 Cal.
 Rptr.2d 843 (Cal.
 1997) (defendants' self-administered arbitration program between insurer and customers that did not impartially administer arbitration system and made representations about timeliness of the proceedings contrary to what defendant knew would occur was improper).
-The term "arbitration organization" is used in section 12 concerning arbitrator disclosure and section 14 concerning arbitrator immunity.
+The term "arbitration organization" is used in Section 12 concerning arbitrator disclosure and Section 14 concerning arbitrator immunity.